-It might seem we are living in a liberal, woke and politically correct world but some aspects of life still shock conservative and religious sections of society – homosexuality, arguably, being the biggest shocker for many!
+It might seem we are living in a liberal, woke and politically correct world but some aspects of life still shock conservative and religious sections of society – homosexuality, arguably, being the biggest shocker for many.
 Coming out of the closet is not easy even in developed countries like the USA where decades-long LGBTQ movements have succeeded in removing the stigma that used to surround homosexuality to a large extent.

 Gay prides, National Coming Out Day celebrations and regular conversations around issues of alternate sexuality might be commonplace today.
 Even then, for a community member, it is a big deal to start coming out of the closet.
+Belonging to a sexual minority, he or she has to not just come to terms with his or her orientation first but also think about the repercussions on the family, society, profession, and the rest.

 What Does Coming Out Of The Closet Mean?

+Plenty of people, while wondering about coming out of the closet meaning, ask “Why is it called coming out of the closet?”
+The coming out of closet meaning and history is rooted in metaphors of secrecy.
 In English, the term ‘hiding in the closet’ or ‘skeleton in the closet’ often refers to a situation where a person has some embarrassing or dangerous secrets to hide.
 But over the years, the coming out meaning has gained a different connotation.

 It has been tweaked to be incorporated in the narrative of an LGBTQ person who wants to reveal his or her sexuality or gender identity to the world.
 According to an essay in TIME Magazine, the term was initially used to denote gay people revealing their secret, not to the world at large but other gays.

+It took inspiration from the sub-culture of elite girls being introduced to society or eligible bachelors when they reached marriageable age.
+During World War 2, elite gay men did the same at drag balls.
 Over the decades, the whole term became more personal to indicate that an LGBTQ individual was ready to talk about his or her orientation to whosoever he or she chose to.
-Thus, the term ‘coming out of the closet’ became more colloquial and common usage.
+Thus, the term ‘coming out of the closet’ became more colloquial and commonly used.

 9 Things To Know About Coming Out Of The Closet